-A variable is a character string where we stores a value.
-The value assigned could be a number, text, filename, device, or any other type of data.
+A variable is a character or a word where we store a value.
+The value assigned could be a number, text, filename, device, or any other data type.

 Variable Names